SonarSource/sonar-loc-count/README.md

 [Azure DevOps Services](https://dev.azure.com):

 Counts lines of code from a Azure DevOps Services organization.
-Requires to pass username, personal access token and the organization.
+Requires to pass personal access token and the organization.
 The token must have Code > Read permissions.

 ```
-<azure_devops_services.sh> myuser@mycompany.com 1234567890abcdefgh myADOOrg
+<azure_devops_services.sh> 1234567890abcdefgh myADOOrg
 ```